Sand-jrd/subtract-bkg-MRS/README.md

 ## Requirements

 This method **requires** a large **library of background observations**, which you must download and curate to remove poor-quality data.
+It also requires MIRI distortion files.
+Distortion files version flt7 and flt5 are provided within this repository.

 If needed, I can provide a prepared library (see [Support](#feedback--support)).